santisq/PSUsing/README.md

 </div>

-PSUsing is a little PowerShell Module that intends to solve an issue particularly found before the addition of the [`clean` block][cleanblock] in PowerShell 7.3, `Use-Object` offers a safe way to automatically clean-up resources while processing pipeline input, even when spanning the different [__Input processing methods__][inputmethods].
+PSUsing is a little PowerShell Module that offers an easy way to invoke a script block that can span different [__Input processing methods__][inputmethods] and automatically clean-up resources when completed.

+__Resource cleanup is enforced for the same scenarios as the ones detailed in [`clean` block][cleanblock]__:

+- When the pipeline execution finishes normally without terminating error.
+- When the pipeline execution is interrupted due to terminating error.
+- When the pipeline is halted by `Select-Object -First`.
+- When the pipeline is being stopped by <kbd>`CTRL + C`</kbd> or `StopProcessing()`.

 ## Documentation